 Observation Cycle, Δt : 'Observation cycle' or 'revisit time' is the time elapsed between measurements over a given location.
 By default, the observation cycle is applicable to the whole Earth surface including the equatorial and polar regions, so that Δt is the time needed to cover the whole Earth surface with at least one measurement.
-The exception is for high latitude requirements, where the observation cycle is specific for the particular latitude and is not applicable to equatorial regions.
+The exception is for high latitude requirements, where the observation cycle of any polar orbiting satellite is specific for the particular latitude and is not applicable to equatorial regions.